Methodology

 4.2 Main SCEYP: Fieldwork dates

-The main SCEYP fieldwork took place between April 17th and 25th July 2023.
+The main SCEYP fieldwork took place between 8th May and 19th July 2024.
 A “webfirst” design was followed, with the online survey launched first and a communication strategy designed to maximise the number of online completions (see Table 4.1 for communication dates).
-Telephone fieldwork ran from 17th May to 3rd July 2023.
+Telephone fieldwork ran from 20th May to 5th July 2024.

 4.3 Main SCEYP: Making contact

 As this survey is voluntary, potential respondents were sent a range of survey materials to motivate participation, increase the completeness of the data collected and reduce participant burden by helping respondents to prepare in advance.
-Building on previous years, IFF Research worked with the Department for Education (DfE) in order to make these materials as accessible, appealing and persuasive as possible.
+Building on previous years, IFF Research worked with the Department for Education (DfE) to make these materials as accessible, appealing and persuasive as possible.
 Key features of the mailings intended to encourage response included:

 • Content of materials.
 Increased the emphasis on the benefits of survey participation by stressing what results will be used for.
 They were also simplified this year, and the length reduced, to encourage engagement.